apocalyptech/ets-cbi-predictions/README.md

 The script is written in Python, and only tested on Python 3.
 (The `gen_post.py` script definitely requires at least Python 3.7, though `scores.py` may work fine in Python 2.)

+Note that the tour is now over, and no updates to this repo are expected (not that anyone but me would care).